-Repeat prescriptions will normally be ready within 48 hours from your initial request and can be collected either from the surgery or the local pharmacy.
+Repeat prescriptions will normally be ready within 2 WORKING DAYS from your initial request and can be collected either from the surgery or the local pharmacy.

 We do not take telephone requests for repeat prescriptions.